Actify

 The 3:1 Async Rule

-After tracking 12,400 virtual activity sessions across 180 remote teams over 14 months (2023-2024), we found a clear pattern: teams that rely heavily on live video events burn out within 4 weeks.
-The teams with sustained engagement follow a 3:1 ratio — three async activities for every one live session per month.
-Async activities respect autonomy and time zones.
-The monthly live session provides the real-time connection that async can't fully replace.
-Together, they create a rhythm that feels natural instead of draining.
+After tracking 12,400 virtual activity sessions across 180 remote teams over 14 months (Actify data, 2023–2024), the pattern is clear: heavy live-video schedules burn teams out within 4 weeks.
+The 3:1 ratio — three async activities per one live session monthly — sustains engagement.
+Async respects autonomy and time zones; the monthly live session creates the shared moments async can't replace.

 Async Activities